Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Key aspects of the shift include:

-Distribution of the company's assets in accordance with the Law of Property Act.
+Distribution of the company's assets in accordance with the statutory framework, ensuring compliance with creditor protection requirements.

-Potential formation of a new company to salvage parts of the business.
+Potential formation of a new company to salvage parts of the business under the Companies Act 2006.

-Ensuring all legal compliance is met during the shift process.
+Ensuring all legal compliance is met during the shift process, maintaining professional standards and creditor protection requirements.

-Such steps are pivotal in determining the future course for the business and its stakeholders.
+Such steps are pivotal in determining the future course for the business and its stakeholders whilst ensuring compliance with the Insolvency Act 1986.

 Conclusion

-Understanding these options is crucial for stakeholders to make informed decisions that could salvage the business or facilitate a more structured dissolution process.
+Understanding these options is crucial for stakeholders under the Companies Act 2006 to make informed decisions that could salvage the business or facilitate a more structured dissolution process whilst ensuring compliance with creditor protection requirements and statutory obligations established under the comprehensive legal framework governing insolvency procedures in England and Wales.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.